-- 96% of Muslim HNWIs are actively planning or preparing for wealth succession, with over half (57%) planning to seek tax advice, and nearly two-thirds (63%) seeking Shari’a compliance advice
+- Wealth Succession Planning: A remarkable 96% of Muslim HNWIs are actively engaged in or preparing for wealth succession.
+Over half (57%) seek tax advice, and approximately two-thirds (63%) look for guidance on Shari’a compliance.